I felt something coming up my throat. It brought a very unpleasant feeling. I tried to resist the urge to spew but it came all the way up to my mouth.

 Money was not my problem, I had enough with me in addition to the one in my account, which could be enough to take me for months.
 I was sure my dad would not fail to send money to my account.

 I thought about renting an apartment but wondered how living in it alone would feel like.
 It had to be somewhere far away from my town and hidden away.
-I had to adjust to the rough life that destiny had thrown at me.
+I had to adjust to the rough life that destiny had thrown my way.